HTTPArchive/almanac.httparchive.org/src/content/en/2019/seo.md

 ### Security

 A strong online shift in recent years has been for the web to move to HTTPS by default.
 HTTPS prevents website traffic from being intercepted on public WiFi networks, for example, where user input data is then transmitted unsecurely.
 Google have been pushing for sites to adopt HTTPS, and even made [HTTPS as a ranking signal](https://webmasters.googleblog.com/2014/08/https-as-ranking-signal.html).
-Chrome also supported the move to secure pages by labelling non-HTTPS pages as ‘[not secure](https://www.blog.google/products/chrome/milestone-chrome-security-marking-http-not-secure/)' in the browser.
+Chrome also supported the move to secure pages by labeling non-HTTPS pages as ‘[not secure](https://www.blog.google/products/chrome/milestone-chrome-security-marking-http-not-secure/)' in the browser.

 For more information and guidance from Google on the importance of HTTPS and how to adopt it, please see [Why HTTPS Matters](https://developers.google.com/web/fundamentals/security/encrypt-in-transit/why-https).